christiankaye/MedlinePlusSkill/README.md

 ## About
 Learn about health topics, drugs, supplements and trustworthy medical information from medlineplus.gov

-find information on health conditions, wellness issues, and more in easy-to-read language on medlineplus, the up-to-date, trusted health information site from the nih and the national library of medicine.
+Find information on health conditions, wellness issues, medications and diseases in an easy-to-read language on medlineplus.gov, the up-to-date, trusted health information site from the NIH and the National Library of Medicine.

 ## Examples
 * "Tell me about heart disease."